Getting Started with OpenMediaVault on Raspberry Pi

 As explained in the introduction, the main goal of OpenMediaVault (OMV) is to install a file server and give you a nice web interface to manage it.
 But this tool doesn’t reinvent the wheel.

-Basically, it will install the main components of a file server (like Samba) and provide an interface between you and the configuration file (a bit like Webmin, but dedicated to the file server, and slightly better I think).
+Basically, it will install the main components of a NAS file server and provide an interface between you and the configuration file (a bit like Webmin or Cockpit, but dedicated to the file server, and slightly better I think).

 You can absolutely do the same thing by using Samba and a few other packages, but the installation, configuration, and maintenance are way more complicated (I have a complete guide about that if you want, even if it’s just to take a look at the difference).